This post may contain affiliate links. Please read our disclosure policy.

 Why This Recipe Works

-• Pork shoulder stays juicy during long, slow cooking
+• Pork shoulder stays juicy during long cooking

-This is a traditional dish made in the easiest, most forgiving way possible.
+This is traditional winter food made the easiest way possible.

 Pork and sauerkraut in a slow cooker